TanStack/query/docs/src/pages/guides/migrating-to-react-query-4.md

 Similar to `onError` and `onSettled`, the `onSuccess` callback is now tied to a request being made.
 No request -> no callback.

 If you want to listen to changes of the `data` field, you can best do this with a `useEffect`, where `data` is part of the dependency Array.
-Since react-query ensures stable data through structural sharing, the effect will not execute with every background refetch, but only if something within data has changed:
+Since React Query ensures stable data through structural sharing, the effect will not execute with every background refetch, but only if something within data has changed:

 ```
 const { data } = useQuery({ queryKey, queryFn })